About

 Photo by Roshan Jacob

-K Rawald, born Erica Keiko Rawald (they/he/ze), is a multidisciplinary artist working within the realms of installation, hand-built ceramics, steelwork, glass, light, drawing, film, poetry and performance.
-Born in New York City and raised between Tokyo, Frankfurt and London, K comes from a multicultural, no less being queer, genderfluid, neurodivergent and mixed-race themself.
-Through reclamation of their ‘otherness’, K’s work plays within the liminal spaces of hybridity and the extraordinary, dreaming of possible futures, while daring to touch upon the pain of present and past.
-It is less a question of what medium but rather an inquiry into the methodologies for communicating gestures of remembrance, expression, devastation, love, loss, life and hope.
+K Rawald, born Erica Keiko Rawald (they/he/ze, b.
+1996), is a multidisciplinary artist working within the realms of installation, hand-built ceramics, metalwork, glass, light, drawing, film, poetry and performance.
+Born in New York City and raised between Tokyo, Frankfurt and London, K works from a multicultural and layered perspective, no less being queer, genderfluid, neurodivergent and mixed-race themself.
+Through reclamation of ‘otherness’, K’s work plays within the liminal spaces of hybridity and the extraordinary, dreaming of possible futures, while daring to touch upon the pain of present and past.
+Through varied material explorations and methodologies, K’s work stands as an offering of safe haven, community in experience and opportunity for communicating gestures of remembrance, devastation, love, loss, life and hope.

 “I know the world through my hands, I want to build the world I wish to be in.”

-K received their BFA in Studio Art and minor in Psychology at NYU in 2019.
-Granted a Graduate Scholarship, the Rogalski Scholarship and the Weiss Endowed Scholarship, K completed their MFA in Sculpture from Pratt Institute with distinction in 2025.
+K graduated from the American School in London in 2014 and completed a BFA in Studio Art and minor in Psychology at NYU in 2019.
+Granted a Graduate Scholarship, the Rogalski Scholarship and the Weiss Endowed Scholarship, K completed their MFA in Sculpture from Pratt Institute, graduating with Distinction in 2025.